Garage71/NGator.Node/README.md

 ```
 and hit F5.

-If you use Windows development environment, you might encounter followin compilation error during installation:
+If you use Windows development environment, you might encounter following compilation error during installation:
 ```
 d:\Dev\GitHub\NGator.Node\node_modules\iconv>if not defined npm_config_node_gyp (node "D:\Program Files (x86)\nodejs\node_modules\npm\bin\node-gyp-bin\\..\..\node_modules\node-gyp\bin\node-gyp.js" rebuild )  else (node "" rebuild )
 Building the projects in this solution one at a time.
 To enable parallel build, please add the "/m" switch.